bakpakin/Fennel/README.md

 # Fennel

 [Fennel](https://fennel-lang.org) (formerly fnl) is a lisp that compiles to Lua.
 It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
-It's currently a single file Lua library that can be dragged into any Lua project.

-Current features include:

-* Full Lua compatibility - You can use any function from Lua.
+* *Full Lua compatibility* - You can use any function or library from Lua.
-* Zero overhead - Compiled code should be fast, standalone, and just as or more efficient than hand-written Lua.
+* *Zero overhead* - Compiled code should be just as or more efficient than hand-written Lua.
-* Compile time only macros - Macros exist only at compile time and are not output in the final Lua compilation.
-In fact, macros are just a special case of special forms.
-* Ability to write custom special forms - Special forms are s-expressions that, when evaulated, directly output Lua code.
+* *Compile-time macros* - Ship compiled code with no runtime dependency on Fennel.
-* Fennel is a library as well as a compiler.
-Embed it in other projects.
+* *Embeddable* - Fennel is a one-file library as well as an executable.
+Embed it in other programs to support runtime extensibility and interactive development.

 ## Documentation